 - Not many cryptos

-If you plan on holding a portfolio of stocks and cryptocurrency, Webull is a great all-in-one option.
-The platform supports popular cryptocurrencies like Dogecoin, Bitcoin, Ethereum and other altcoins, making it easy to diversify your crypto portfolio.
-WeBull lets you trade crypto instantly, which is an important feature in volatile markets like the crypto industry.
+If you plan on holding a portfolio of stocks and cryptocurrency, Webull an be a great all-in-one option.
+The platform supports cryptocurrencies like Dogecoin, Bitcoin, Ethereum and other altcoins, making it easy to diversify your crypto portfolio.
+Webull lets you trade crypto instantly, which is an important feature in volatile markets like the crypto industry.

 Winner of Benzinga's 2021 FinTech Awards for Best Investment App.

 - Helps investors hold crypto

 - Trade with instant execution